Properties of Laurel Hedging Plants

 Position: Sun or light shade

-Flowering: White flowers in spring
+Flowering: White flowers in spring on more mature plants

 - Bareroot plants are to be planted in Winter months, from November to March